NuevoFoundation/workshops/content/english/java-datastructures/arraylists/intro.md

 }
 ```

-There are many more methods that you can use on an ArrayList, but this is just the gist of what an arraylist can do.
+There are many more methods that you can use on an `ArrayList`, but this is just the gist of what an `ArrayList` can do.
 The methods can be found on the next page.